Konica Autoreflex: Autoreflex A

-Autoreflex T"2" and New FTA
+Autoreflex T2 and New FTA

-The Autoreflex "T2" is an improved Autoreflex T. The model name on the body still says "Autoreflex T".
+The Autoreflex T2 is an improved Autoreflex T. The model name on the body still says "Autoreflex T".
 In Japan it was sold as "New" FTA.
 Both the versions of T and FTA were hugely successful and are still widely found today.
 These models might be considered the SLRs that truly established Konica's reputation for quality.
 Many of both versions continue to function well 35 or more years after they were manufactured.

-The most recognizable differences between the T"1" and T"2" (and FTA and "New" FTA) is that the latter has the on/off switch as a small collar that rotates around the shutter release button.
+The most recognizable differences between the T1 and T2 (and FTA and "New" FTA) is that the latter has the on/off switch as a small collar that rotates around the shutter release button.
 On the earlier camera, the switch was located on the back, left-hand side.
 Also omitted from the later camera is a small lever under the shutter speed dial labeled "Override" on the earlier camera.
 This change shows the improved range of the meter sensitivity, and the override capability was no longer considered necessary.

-The T"2"/"New" FTA also saw a number of small, internal changes in the materials used and methods of assembly.
+The T2/"New" FTA also saw a number of small, internal changes in the materials used and methods of assembly.
 This was largely to make the camera more easily serviced.
 For example, where some brass screws were used originally, these were replaced with stronger steel screws that were less inclined to strip or snap off when being removed.

-Although the names T"2" or "New" FTA never actually appeared on the outside of the camera, there were references to the model designation in Konishiroku memos and literature at the time.
+Although the names T2 or "New" FTA never actually appeared on the outside of the camera, there were references to the model designation in Konishiroku memos and literature at the time.
 Service bulletins, for example, distinguished the later cameras from the earlier by reference to these model designations.
 Also, note that the next model offered was known as the Autoreflex T3.

 One small flaw found in Autoreflex T is the battery compartment.
 It appears the wrong type of flux was used when soldering the wire connections.
 This makes the wire and solder more vulnerable to any battery leakage, more prone to corrosion.
 The fix is simple, though.
 Perhaps 9 out of 10 times an Autoreflex T with a non-responsive meter can be easily repaired with a little cleaning and soldering.

 Both the Autoreflex T"2" and "New" FTA can be found in both matte chrome and all black finishes.
 The black versions are rarer and more valuable.

 There was also an optional split image focus assist screen available on a few of this model.
 Up to now, the Konica K/AR cameras all had matte focus screens with a micro-diaprism dot in the center to help with focus.
 The split focus assist feature is not interchangeable by the user (the way some camera's focus screens are), and is pretty rare.
 (Note: In the earlier F/FS mount, Konica has similar screens with matte field and a central micro-diaprism dot, except for the highly valued and rare Konica F which not only had an interchangeable pentaprism, but also had the split image focus assist feature.)